ucsc-cgp/training-resources/WDL/README.md

 }
 ```

 If the user does not define `animal`, then `animal` will be undefined and `select_first()` will evaluate to "dog".
 If the user defines anything for `animal`, then whatever the user defined will be used.
-Beware, "bad" input will still take precedence; all that `select_first()` is looking at is whether or not something is defined!
+Beware, "bad" input will still take precedence; all that select_first() is looking at is whether or not something is defined!

-### Using if/else in WDL
+## How to use if/else in WDL
 WDL allows for limited if/else reasoning when it comes to setting variables.
 You can use this to set runtime arguments in tasks, such as this:

 ```